John Dennis (bishop): Personal life

 In 1956, Dennis married Dorothy Mary, daughter of Godfrey Parker Hinnels (who fought at the first Battle of Arras in World War I).
-They had two sons; the eldest is John Dennis, a diplomat who was British Ambassador to Angola from 2014 to 2018, while the younger son is the actor and comedian Hugh Dennis.
+They had two sons; the elder is John Dennis, a diplomat who was British Ambassador to Angola from 2014 to 2018, while the younger son is the actor and comedian Hugh Dennis.

 Dennis was a Freemason and a member of Rutlish Lodge No. 4416 (the Masonic Lodge associated with his school) under the United Grand Lodge of England.
 He was initiated on 18 April 1975, at the lodge's regular meeting place in the Tower Room at Great Tower Street, beside the Tower of London.
 He was initiated by his father, who was a past master of the lodge.
 He was raised to the third degree in Sutton, Surrey, two years later, as the lodge had by then permanently relocated.

-Dennis died on 13 April 2020, six weeks after his wife.
+Dennis died on 13 April 2020 aged 88 from COVID-19, six weeks after his wife.